scaspin/ecrts2021-pfl-overheads/README.md

 == Repeatable Experiments          ==
 =====================================

-The instructions above should reproduce the graphs for figure 7.
-For ease of comparison, directory "paperfigs" has plots reproduced by these experiments on the same machine.
+The instructions above should reproduce the graphs for figure 7 into $aedir/paperplots/ .
+All additional plots can be seen in $aedir/plots For ease of comparison, directory "sampleplots" has plots reproduced by these experiments on the same machine.